ziad-saab/reddit-nodejs-api/README.md

   PRIMARY KEY (userId, postId), -- this is called a composite key because it spans multiple columns. the combination userId/postId must be unique and uniquely identifies each row of this table.
-  KEY userId (userId), -- this is required for the foreign key KEY postId (postId), -- this is required for the foreign key CONSTRAINT validUser FOREIGN KEY (userId) REFERENCES users (id) ON DELETE CASCADE, -- CASCADE means also delete the votes when a user is deleted
-  CONSTRAINT validPost FOREIGN KEY (postId) REFERENCES posts (id) ON DELETE CASCADE, -- CASCADE means also delete the votes when a post is deleted
+  KEY userId (userId), -- this is required for the foreign key KEY postId (postId), -- this is required for the foreign key FOREIGN KEY (userId) REFERENCES users (id) ON DELETE CASCADE, -- CASCADE means also delete the votes when a user is deleted FOREIGN KEY (postId) REFERENCES posts (id) ON DELETE CASCADE, -- CASCADE means also delete the votes when a post is deleted );
-);

 ```